mieubrisse/personal-writing/a-theory-of-male-unconfidence/post.md

 ----------------
 First, what exactly _is_ overthinking?

-For someone who doesn't feel free to be bold, I know boldness might seem like a magical gift bestowed on others...  but not you.
-Bold men seem to have superhuman powers: seeming fearlessness, decisiveness, a decidedness of purpose, and a noted lack of fretting over past decisions.
+For someone who feels compelled to overthinking or worry, I know boldness might seem like a magical gift bestowed on others...  but not you.
+Bold men seem to have superhuman powers: seeming fearlessness, decisiveness, a decidedness of purpose.
+A noted lack of fretting over past decisions.

 If you're like me, you might have felt that these men are the "winners" in the competition that is masculinity in today's world.
 "Why," you might wonder, "was I denied the gift?"

 The bold man can't know the future any more than you can.
-Instead, the secret to his boldness is **he believes that whatever happens will be okay**.
+Instead, the secret to his boldness is **he believes whatever happens will be okay**.

 In short, his relationship to the volatility of the future is, "This is fine."